Calvin-Data-Science/data202/web/index.md

 * On Mondays and Wednesdays, the course will meet in SB 382.
 * On Fridays, the course will meet in the TODO lab.

-# Context
+# Course Description and Context
+Students in this course will

+* Gain technical proficiency in computational and statistical tools for data management and analytics
+* Grow skills in communicating data through both graphics and text
+* Practice critical thinking and mindfulness about responsible handling of data
+* Refine skills of teamwork, planning, help-seeking, and reflection

-I intend this course to be one part of preparing students to be team members and leaders of responsible intelligent organizations.
+This course contributes to a data science program that prepares students to be team members and leaders of responsible intelligent organizations.
 An organization behaves *intelligently* by *adapting its behavior* based on data.
 A *responsible* organization understands the broader impacts of its collection and aggregation of data.
 Team members within responsible intelligent organizations are adept at learning new ways of acquiring and using data while maintaining focus on the people who are the sources and ultimate beneficiaries of that data.

-In this course we will focus on the analysis of data to perform predictions using statistical and machine learning methods.
-You will get ample practice through weekly homework and lab assignments.

 # Outcomes